-BIO 323 - Developmental Biology (Prerequisite: BIO 112)
+BIO 323 - Development Biology (Prerequisite BIO 112)

-Developmental Biology has great scientific and social importance, making it a required course of the biology program.
-The course includes the theory and practice of organism development by analyzing the basic developmental processes at the molecular, cellular, and tissue levels.
-Cell interactions, differential gene activation, morphogenetic movements and tissue induction are analyzed.
+Developmental Biology has great scientific and social significance, making it a required course of the biology program.
+The course includes the theory and practice of organismal development by analyzing the basic developmental processes at the molecular, cellular, and tissue levels.
+Cellular interactions, differential gene activation, morphogenetic movements, and tissue induction are analyzed.
 Experimental techniques are used through laboratory exercises to study the development of animals.
-Ethical and social problems associated with development research and its applications are discussed.
-4 credits.
+Ethical and social issues associated with development research and its applications are discussed.
+4 credits developing a research work.
+Functional, morphological, and molecular aspects of the nervous system and excitable cells are discussed.
+The techniques and models currently used in neurobiological research are reviewed.
+Finally, some higher mental functions and their relationship with the principles of organization of neural circuits are discussed.
+These events are studied with the purpose of developing an entrepreneurship project in this field.
+The course focuses on ethical aspects related to data management in the laboratory and the reporting of research results in applied neurobiology.
+Based on the fundamentals of entrepreneurship - ideation, validation, development, and execution- the autonomy of the student is encouraged in the bibliographic search, critical analysis of scientific articles related to different areas of neuroscience, and the development of a research topic related to these fields.
+6 credits.